Has your mind drawn a blank?

 67. Explore Your Neighborhood On Foot

-Walking is the best way to get to know your neighborhood.
+Walking is the best way to get to know your local neighborhood.
 You notice more when you are on foot.
-Walking is also great low impact exercise and it’s free.
+Walking is great low impact exercise, you get plenty of fresh air and it’s free.

 68. Go For A Bike Ride